nilavanan-ver-4/AI-Productivity-Tools-Guide/README.markdown

 - [Microsoft Designer](https://designer.microsoft.com/)
 - [Uizard](https://uizard.io/)

-## Installation
-No installation is required.
-Simply explore the links above to access the tools.

-## Usage
-Visit the respective websites or platforms linked above to use these AI productivity tools based on your needs.

-## Contributing
-Feel free to contribute by adding new tools, updating links, or improving documentation:
-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Commit your changes (`git commit -m 'Add new tool'`)
-4. Push to the branch (`git push origin feature-branch`)
-5. Open a Pull Request

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.